openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    **Figure 26:** Misaligned Superpage Check

 7. If the PTE is valid but the page is neither readable nor executable, the PTW recognizes the PTE as a pointer to the next level of the page table, indicating that additional translation information can be found in the referenced page table at a lower level.
-8. If the current page table level is the first level (LVL1), the PTW proceeds to switch to the second level (LVL2) page table, updating the next level pointer and calculating the address for the next page table entry using the Physical Page Number from the PTE and the index of the level 2 page table from virtual address.
+8. If the current page table level is not the last level, the PTW proceeds to switch to the next level page table, updating the next level pointer and calculating the address for the next page table entry using the Physical Page Number from the PTE and the index from virtual address.
+Depending on the level and ptw_stage, the pptr is updated accordingly.

 .. figure:: ../images/ptw_nlvl.png
    :name: **Figure 27:** Address of desired PTE at next level of Page Table